Crown-Commercial-Service/digitalmarketplace-supplier-frontend/README.md

 If you're experiencing problems connecting, make sure to `unset` any `env` variables used by boto (e.g. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SECURITY_TOKEN` and `AWS_PROFILE`) as they may be overriding the values in your credentials file.

-### Running on Heroku

-- Setup the heroku command https://devcenter.heroku.com/articles/getting-started-with-python#set-up
-- Create the app with `heroku create`
-- Set the app to have a multi-buildpack with `heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi.git`
-- Set environment variables with `heroku config:set`
-- Deploy the app with `git push heroku <your-branch>:master`